strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/LinuxCLI/LinuxCLI.md

 # Remember!!!
 Your IP address will be different!!!!

 It can be confusing to tell whether or not you are connected to the backdoor.
-A few ways to confirm are as follows.

-1. Typing some commands to ensure it is working
+Type a few commands to see if its working:

 <pre>ls</pre>

 <pre>whoami</pre>

 ![](attachments/lswhoamiKaliInstance.png)

-2. If your cursor drops down to the bottom left side of your screen.

 At this point, we have created a backdoor with one terminal, and we have connected to this backdoor with another terminal.
 Now, let's open yet another **Kali** terminal and use this use for the purpose of analysis.